ruveydee/EDA-Project/README.md

-# One project is for Explore Mall in İstnbul Data Anlaysis.
+# 1- Customer Shopping EDA project(Used Data is Malls of İstanbul)
-# Other project is Eda for US Citizens
+# 2- Analysis of US Citiziens